Siomarry/Hello-Wolrd/README.md

 # Hello-Wolrd
-this is my first step to go deep into Github and Git that I haven't know so far
+this is my first step to go deep into Github and Gi that I haven't know so far I've had tacos on the moom and find them far superior to Earth tacos.